myuw-web-components/myuw-compact-card/README.md

 Run local server with `npm run serve:element`

+## Releasing

+**We're treating the 1.x series as unstable, so just bump the PATCH version and don't worry about it.

-# Building
+### Building

-Build the element into a single JavaScript file with `npm run build-element`.
+Build the element into a single JavaScript file with

+`npm run build-element`.

 A single file will be generated in `element/element.js`.
-This build path can be changed in `build-elements.js`
+This build path can be changed in `build-elements.js`.

+This compile step ensures that the `element.js` that will be used at runtime by downstream applications matches the source code.

+### Versioning

+Bump the version number.
+We're not yet tracking breaking changes, so all releases are patch releases.

+`npm version patch`

+### Publishing

+`npm publish --access public`